 According to Richardson (2011), modes of learning are changing.
 Richardson quotes author John Seely Brown as stating,

 “these shifts demand that we move our concept of learning from a “supply-push” model of “building up an inventory of knowledge in the students’ heads” (p.
 30) to a “demand-pull” approach that requires students to own their learning processes and pursue learning, based on their needs of the moment, in social and possibly global communities of practice” (para.
 7).

 What does a “demand-pull” model of education look like in practice?
 In this type of new learning environment, students use the tools available to take control of their own learning and their own work.
 Students develop a web presence; students actively walk into places on the web where education and their interests meet.
 Traditional models of learning emphasized the transfer or knowledge.
 Perhaps, now, “we need to focus more on developing the learning process—looking at how kids collaborate with others on a problem, how they exercise their critical thinking skills, how they handle failure, and how they create” (Rebora, 2010, p.
 20).
 Digital tools and network literacy offer students an opportunity to take charge of their own learning, to curate a collection of their own work, and to personally explore subjects that interest them.
-Richardson (2011) explains:
+In other words,

 “More than ever before, students have the potential to own their own learning—and we have to help them seize that potential.
 We must help them learn how to identify their passions; build connections to others who share those passions; and communicate, collaborate, and work collectively with these networks.
 And we must do this not simply as a unit built around “Information and Web Literacy.”
 Instead, we must make these new ways of collaborating and connecting a transparent part of the way we deliver curriculum from kindergarten to graduation” (“What Students Need to Know,” para.
 2).